Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
 Jan.
 2025.
-One paper accepted by the journal of IEEE Transactions on Visualization and Computer Graphics.
+One paper accepted by the prestigious journal of IEEE Transactions on Visualization and Computer Graphics.

 Dec.
 2024.
 One paper accepted by the prestigious journal of Computer-Aided Design.